evaliu2002/PetMyDog/Weekly Reports/ReportOne.md

     - I find out I forget a lot of React, so I will focus on refresh my React skills.
     I will also complete tasks in frond/back end that we aim to finish.

+###### An Nguyen
+    - Goals from last week: N/A for this week's report

+    - I met with the team to discuss about the project requirements and team policies.
+    I reviewed the code I did in previous projects to prepare for my front end deverloper role.

+    - I will continue review my previous coding projects.
+I plan on working with other developers to decide the neccessary components and build them.
+I plan to discuss about how to avoid the potential risks that we proposed.